 To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
-For the year ended December 2016, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.
+For the year ended December 2017, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.

-During the nine months ended September 2017, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and substantially all of such defaults occurred within loans and lending commitments.
-Estimated losses associated with counterparty defaults were lower compared with the same prior year period and were not material.
+During the nine months ended September 2018, our credit exposure to counterparties that defaulted remained low, representing less than 0.5% of our total credit exposure, and substantially all of such exposure was related to loans and lending commitments.
+Estimated losses compared with the same prior year period were lower and not material.